Serenity Found in Torrey and Capitol Reef’s Cathedral Valley District

 We saw only two other people during our time in Cathedral Valley.
 No joke.
 As we made our way back to Torrey, the kids fell asleep and I pondered how, on a return trip, I could take an investment into personal wellness there one step further.

 In Torrey, the Red Sands Hotel & Spa hosts yoga classes that are open to the public and free to guests with a room upgrade.
-Be sure, however, to call ahead as the hotel’s 2020 yoga class schedule may be affected by the COVID-19 pandemic.
-Massages, facials and other body treatments will be offered in the hotel’s on-site spa when it is completed in late 2020.
+Be sure to call ahead for the hotel's yoga class schedule.
+Massages and other body treatments are offered in the hotel’s onsite spa.
 The Capitol Reef Resort offers private cabins or glamping in luxurious teepees and Conestoga chuck wagons, along with a unique way to commune with nature: with the aid of a pack llama.
 At the Cougar Ridge luxury ranch, guests can book a treatment in the main lodge or private casitas.
 Or visit the Two Arrows Zen’s beautiful Torrey Zendo, located just off Main Street, for Mindful Meditation, held Sunday mornings.

 As we drove home and back to reality the day after our expedition into Cathedral Valley, I took note of how refilled my proverbial gas tank felt, both mentally and physically.
 The area’s lack of crowds (and cell phone service) made it easy to tap into the restorative power of both the awe-inspiring landscapes we encountered at every turn and Torrey’s appealing come-as-you-are, small-town vibe.
 Needless to say, I’m already counting the days until we can return.